CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/image-properties.md

 file.zoomToSizeYWcs('[size in y direction, ex: 2.56"]');
 ```

-## Changing the channel and stokes
+## Changing the channel and Stokes

 [`setChannel`](/api/.-stores/class/FrameStore/#setChannel) changes the channel of the image.